Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 Introduction.
 Objectives and Organization of the Book

-in A. Gethin, C. Martínez-Toledano, T. Piketty (ed.), Political Cleavages and Social Inequalities, 2021.
+with Clara Martínez-Toledano and Thomas Piketty, in Political Cleavages and Social Inequalities, 2021.

 Political Cleavages and Social Inequalities in 50 Democracies, 1948-2020